-Dayton’s first bite of pizza came from the back of a Kettering grocery store.
+Dayton’s first bite of pizza came from the back of a Kettering party supply and grocery store.

 Vic Cassano Sr., the son of Italian immigrants, and his mother-in-law, Caroline “Mom” Donisi, started Dayton’s first pizza shop.
 Cassano’s Pizza King opened in a 20-by-15 foot room at West Schantz Avenue and Patterson Boulevard in 1953.

 Known locally at the start as “Vic & Mom’s,” the restaurant was built was the tireless work of the family, including Cassano’s wife, Anne.

 “It was my mom and grandma who stayed up late at night, rolling dough and making tomato sauce and slicing pepperoni,” the couple’s daughter Cindy Cassano McElroy told the Dayton Daily News in 2008.

 Photographs in the Dayton Daily News archive captured Cassano taste-testing the square-cut pizza piled with toppings to ensure the taste and quality.

 The pizza was popular with Dayton palates.
 Five years after the back-room start, there were 16 Cassano’s pizza shops in the area.